 Our amended and restated bylaws will provide that our board of directors will consist of such number of directors as our board of directors may determine from time to time.
-Our board of directors currently consists of six directors.
-Immediately upon the consummation of this offering, our board of directors will consist of (i) one director designated by MPM Capital, who is currently Todd Foley, and who will be continuing as a director following the offering, (ii) one director designated by NEA, who is currently Ed Mathers, and who will be continuing as a director following the offering, (iii) one director designated by Third Rock Ventures, who is currently Neil Exter, and who will be continuing as a director following the offering, (iv) one director designated by OrbiMed Private Investments V, LP, who is currently Jonathan Silverstein, and who will be continuing as a director following the offering, (v) one director designated by Sutrepa SAS, who is currently Christophe Jean, and who will be continuing as a director following the offering, and (vi) our chief executive officer.
-Our board of directors has determined that all of our directors, other than Mr. Gottesdiener, our chief executive officer, are independent for the purpose of serving on our board of directors under the independence standards promulgated by NASDAQ.
+Our board of directors currently consists of eight directors.
+Immediately upon the consummation of this offering, our board of directors will consist of (i) one director designated by MPM Capital, who is currently Todd Foley, and who will be continuing as a director following the offering, (ii) one director designated by NEA, who is currently Ed Mathers, and who will be continuing as a director following the offering, (iii) one director designated by Third Rock Ventures, who is currently Neil Exter, and who will be continuing as a director following the offering, (iv) one director designated by OrbiMed Private Investments V, LP, who is currently Jonathan Silverstein, and who will be continuing as a director following the offering, (v) one director designated by Sutrepa SAS, who is currently Christophe Jean, and who will be continuing as a director following the offering, and (vi) David Meeker, David McGirr and our chief executive officer, each of whom will be continuing as a director following the offering.
+Our board of directors has determined that all of our directors, other than Dr. Gottesdiener, our chief executive officer, are independent for the purpose of serving on our board of directors under the independence standards promulgated by NASDAQ.

-Our amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the closing of this offering will provide that our board of directors will be divided into three classes, Class I, Class II and Class III, with members of each class serving staggered three-year terms.
-Upon the closing of this offering, the members of the classes will be divided as follows
+Our amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the closing of this offering will provide that our board of directors will be divided into three classes, Class I, Class III and Class III, with members of each class serving staggered three-year terms.
+Upon the closing of this offering, the members of the classes will be divided as follows our Class I directors will be and , and their terms will expire at the annual meeting of stockholders to be held in

-- our Class I directors will be and , and their terms will expire at the annual meeting of stockholders to be held in ; - our Class II directors will be and , and their terms will expire at the annual meeting of stockholders to be held in ; and
+- our Class II directors will be , and , and their terms will expire at the annual meeting of stockholders to be held in ; and - our Class III directors will be and , and their terms will expire at the annual meeting of stockholders to be held in .